riseupnet/riseup_help/pages/vpn/betatest/linux/en.md

 ### Force quit

-If RiseupVPN ever crashes or your network connections are blocked, you can force quit RiseupVPN and disable the firewall like so:
+If anything stops working, run these commands and then try again:

 ```
 sudo pkill -e -f riseup-vpn
 sudo riseup-vpn.bitmask-root firewall stop
+test -f ~/.config/leap/systray.pid && rm -v ~/.config/leap/systray.pid
 ```

+These commands will ensure that all RiseupVPN processes are killed, the egress firewall rules are removed, and the PID file is cleaned up.

 ### Won't start